-Communication – everything from daily customer calls and emails, to preparing presentations, attending events, delivering pitches and offsite travel.
+- Communication – everything from daily customer calls and emails, live chat, to preparing presentations, attending events, delivering pitches and offsite travel.

 Only once you’ve studied these costs can you work out what you need to change.
 And that doesn’t necessarily mean writing off a customer – often unprofitability is the result of pricing errors, because companies lack accurate records of time or adopt a one-size-fits-all approach to their services.

 As the saying goes, what gets measured gets managed.
 There are a ton of different methods you can use to measure customer profitability, which balance historic Activity-based costs (ABC) with predictive customer lifetime value (CLV).
 But unless the customer information you are feeding into your calculations is accurate, the usefulness of your results is highly questionable.

 Tracking direct and indirect customer costs is notoriously difficult, but understanding how you spend your time across your customers each day is a great place to start.
 Automatic time trackers like Timely offer this by giving you full visibility over everything you work on for a customer.
 They track all the work you do on desktop and mobile and use AI to assign different activities to correct client.